brycelelbach/exception_list/proposals/exception_list.rst

 We decided upon an immutable design.
 The precedence for immutability in existing exception types was the major deciding factor.
 We did not wish to introduce a new standard exception type which had substantially different semantics from existing exception types.

 Additionally, some of the authors had strong concerns about potential data races with ``exception_list`` which are allievated by the immutable design.
+To further our goal of picking a design free from thread-safety caveats, we have decided to delete the move constructor of ``exception_list``, providing only a copy constructor.
+Although it is outside of the scope of this paper, the authors note that ``exception``'s move constructor is not deleted, which we believe risks race conditions in catch blocks during multi-threaded execution.

+If an immutable ``exception_list`` is shipped, we do not believe it will be possible to switch to a mutable design in the future.
+Such a switch would break code (at runtime) that was written assuming that the type was immutable.

 ******************************************************************
 Specification